Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

 > Alexa, tell chromecast to play

-> Alexa, tell chromecast to play MKBHD
+> Alexa, tell chromecast to play songs by macklemore

-> Alexa, tell chromecast to play The Big Lebowski trailer
+> Alexa, tell chromecast to play maroon 5 playlist

->
+> Alexa, tell chromecast to play The Matrix trailer

 > Alexa, tell chromecast to set the volume to 5

 > Alexa, tell chromecast to stop